bsadeh/solidity-solids/README.md

 # solidity-solids
-A collection of solid smart contracts and libraries for Solidity
+A collection of solid smart contracts and libraries for Solidity:

+* RoleBased
+* HasOwners
+* Loggable
+* Switchable
+* Validating
+* Math

 ### Prerequisites: